Day(s)

 ALBERTA

-Annelise Lewis is the AGM for North Country Cannabis with 9+ years of sales experience.
-She has been with North Country for 4+ years beginning as a Budtender and transitioning into management 3 years ago.
+Annelise Lewis is the AGM for North Country Cannabis located in Prince George, BC.
+Annelise has 9+ years of sales experience and has been with North Country for 4+ years.
+She started her journey in the cannabis industry as a Budtender and transitioned into management 3 years ago.
 She participates in planning and executing operational strategies that has helped the business to achieve constant sales growth annually.
 She has a very deep understanding of cannabis consumer trends and analytics.
 She wants to use her experience and firsthand knowledge to help break the stigma and pave the way for the changes that cannabis consumers & retailers are petitioning for.

 BC *virtual speaker